Amiens Cathedral – Icon of French Gothic Architecture, ANZAC Reminder

 Australia has never fought a war on home turf.
 Our domestic history, is war free.
 Travelling to Amiens gave me a concrete and permanent reminder of the history of war and religion.
 Unfortunately, history shows that where there is religion, war is never far away.
 Amiens played another role for me – reminding me that not only am I long way from home, but ironically, that the world is an incredibly small place.

 I’ve never understood war.
 I believe this is as much due to the era I live in, as well as the place.
-I’m a pacifist.
-However, what I do understand, is that there have been some truly horrendous and terrible episodes in history.
-I also believe that we should learn from our mistakes, and seek out all options, before resorting to violence and war.
+I’m a pacifist, and I perhaps naively believe that we should learn from our mistakes, and seek out all options, before resorting to violence and war.